Be careful when selecting a tax return preparer

-The first indication you’ve been victimized by an dishonest return preparer might be correspondence from the IRS.
-For example: An IRS notice may alert you to a mistake on your tax return or that it’s being audited.
+The first indication you’ve been victimized by a dishonest return preparer might be correspondence from the IRS.
+For example: An IRS notice alerting you to a mistake on your return or notification of an audit.
 Another way you might find out is if a transcript of your account doesn’t match the tax return you signed.

 No matter how you find out you’re the victim of return preparer fraud or misconduct, you need to take the following steps:

 - Contact your local police department and file a report naming the return preparer as a suspect.

 - Fill out IRS Form 14157-A, Tax Return Preparer Fraud or Misconduct Affidavit.
 This form will outline the other documents you need to submit to the IRS, which include:

 - IRS Form 14157, Complaint: Tax Return Preparer.

 - A copy of the tax return provided to you by the return preparer.

 - A signed copy of the tax return as you intended it to be filed.